-So what is the nature of that relation between an axiom and its postulate?
-How do we connect, for example, the conscious state with the neuroscientific explanation of that conscious state?
+So what is the nature of that relation between axioms and their postulates?
+How do we connect, for example, a conscious state with a neuroscientific explanation of that conscious state?
 How is the ontological/explanatory gap crossed?

 More technically, Giulio Tononi (2008) identifies conscious states with integrated information.
 Moreover, when information is integrated (by whichever physical system – not only the brain) in a complicated enough manner (even if minimally complicated), that will be both necessary and sufficient to constitute (not cause or create) a conscious state or experience.